Guh314/nvim_config/README.md

 ## LSP

-### Missing:
+### Missing

 + HTML.
 + CSS.
 + Tailwindcss.
 + Svelte.

+### Bugs

++ Elm formatter creates a frame that doesn't close when a file is written with a semantically incorrect syntax.

 ## TreeSitter

-+ Parsing breaks when handling a php file with html tags and php and javascript code.
++ Parsing breaks when handling a big php file with html tags and php and javascript code.

 ## Telescope